Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/our-first-react-application.md

 We have to keep in mind a couple of things when building React applications.

-- React is built with [components](https://daily-dev-tips.com/posts/react-props-and-components/), components are small and reused through your application.
+- React is built with [components](https://daily-dev-tips.com/posts/react-props-and-components/).
+Components are small and reused through your application.
 - [Props](https://daily-dev-tips.com/posts/react-props-and-components/) is how we can make components dynamic.
 We can pass props through components.
 - State is a variable in every component.
 A state can hold information dynamically.
 So very similar to props, but states are private and fully controlled by its component.
 - JSX is an XML/HTML-Like syntax that React uses so we can have HTML in our components.